redwoodjs/redwoodjs-com-archive/docs/testing.md

 ## Testing Components

-Let's start with the things you're probably most familiar with if you'd done any React work (with or without Redwood): components.
+Let's start with the things you're probably most familiar with if you've done any React work (with or without Redwood): components.
 The simplest test for a component would be matching against the exact HTML that's rendered by React (this doesn't actually work so don't bother trying):

 ```javascript
 // web/src/components/Article/Article.js